ChrisEssery/group-project/Portfolio/System_Implementation.md

 </div>

-For our databse, we used mongoDB, the NoSQL databse which stores documents in collections insted of records in tables as in the SQL databse.
-Store applicatoin data (users, products) and enforces no data schema or relations. it is way less strict than a SQL databse.
-Finally, it is easily to connect to Noe/Expressbut importantly not angular.
-This is a powerful database which can be integrated into a Node/Express environment.
+For our databse, we used mongoDB.
+MongoDB is a NoSQL database which stores documents in collections instead of records in tables as with a SQL database.
+MongoDB stores application data (e.g., users and products) and enforces no data schema or relations.
+For this reason is is much less strict than a SQL database.
+It is also easily connected to Node.js and Express, but importantly not angular for security reasons.
+Because mongoDB is a powerful database that can be easily integrated into a Node/Express environment, it was an obvious choice, as we were looking to buil dour application quickly and with as little problems as possible.
+The 'M' in MEAN was, therefore, very important to ensure everything worked well and without issues.

-It is highly scalable.
+Another advantage of mongoDB is that it is highly scalable.
+Were we to continue with NotSoBored games and try make it into a business, mongoDB would allow for us to scale in size.

-We could have used a SQL database in this project.
-But we decided not to do this because we doen't have data with lots of connections so it doesn't seem necessary to use SQL.
-We are using this stack though
+So, why didn't we use a SQL database instead?
+We decided not to do this because we wanted to use the MEAN stack, which is a recognised stack that enables quick builds, and we also recognised that, for our purposes, we don't require a database to hold data with lots of connections.
+Instead, the data we will be storing requires very few.
+Give this fact, we felt it wasn't necessary to use SQL.

 ## Middle tier